ofek/asciinema.github.io/docs/donations.md

 Another way of supporting the project is to use [consulting services](../consulting/) offered by [asciinema's lead developer](https://hachyderm.io/@ku1ik).
-If asciinema doesn't support your use-case and you wish it did then consider this option.
+If asciinema doesn't support your use-case and you wish it did, consider this option.
 It's a win-win!